Overview

 provides a convenient interface for performing MCMC on any black-box function.
 If you userstan

-, you would need to rewrite the entire markov decision process.
+, you would need to rewrite the entire MDP.
 The core functions ofbinaryRL

 are implemented inRcpp